x4dr/Fen/endworld/mecha/systems/support.md

 | High         | 30         | 5          | 4           |
 | Experimental | 50         | 2          | 8           |

+Seals are effectively without weight and do not need to be tracked.

 * **Resistance** degrades over time or when sustaining pressure/stress.
 * Higher **Seal Levels** enable operation in hazardous or vacuum environments.